moorhen-coot/Moorhen/README.md

 <br>In this branch, it is intended that you do the build in the source directory.
 <br/>After first checkout you should run the following script to build:
 `./initial_build.sh`
-This should build all dependencies and then `WebCoot`/`BabyGru`.
+This should build all dependencies and then `Moorhen`.

-5. To run the Baby-Gru molecular graphics application:
+5. To run the Moorhen molecular graphics application:
 `cd baby-gru`
 `npm start`
 And then point a web browser at `http://localhost:3000/` .